LauYeeYu/Train-Ticket-System/docs/docs_bpt.md

-# B Plus Tree for Train Ticket System
+# B Plus Tree for the Train Ticket System

 This is a mapping class on external storage, mapping every key to a value with a time stamp to make sure user can roll back to a certain time.